Information for Single Hons BSc Psychology and Education

 Hi and a very warm welcome to the Single Honours BSc Psychology and Education course.
 My name is Lucy James and I am a Teaching Fellow in the School of Psychology and Programme Lead for Psychology and Education.
 We are very excited to have developed this route with the School of Social, Political and Global Studies and believe these two subjects complement each other extremely well and will provide a great basis for future careers.

-We very much look forward to meeting you and working with you over the next three years!
+We very much look forward to meeting you!

 Dr Lucy James, Course Lead